 What is Feline Dementia?

 This condition occurs when a cat’s cognitive functions begin to decline.
 As cats age, the body is no longer as supple and flexible as it once was.
 The same applies to the mind.
 Older cats will start to struggle with the basic thought processes that were once taken for granted.

 Neuropathology of Feline Dementia compares cognitive decline in cats to Alzheimer’s disease in humans.
 In fact, feline dementia is considered a research model for this ailment.
 This provides some idea of what to expect from a senile cat.

 Dementia should not normally impact cats until they age well into double figures.
 A cat is considered a senior from the age of 10.
 At this age, cats may start to show one or more symptoms of cognitive decline.

 Symptoms usually become more pronounced after the age of 15.
 At this age, a cat is considered geriatric.
 15 is the equivalent to the age of 76 in cat years.
 This means that some drop in mental acuity is to be expected.

 Do not ignore the warning signs of feline dementia.
 Never write them off as part of aging.
 Cognitive decline negatively affects a cat’s quality of life, as well as the owners.
 Senile cats require more care.

 Do All Cats Develop Feline Dementia?

 It becomes increasingly likely that a cat will develop dementia once it reaches geriatric status.
 In some respects, this is comforting.
 Only cats that live long lives will reach an age where dementia is a concern.
 All the same, it will fundamentally change the dynamic between you and your cat.

 The Journal of Veterinary Behavior suggests that cats can be protected from cognitive decline.
 This paper links dementia with exposure to excessive noise and air pollution.
-Due to sensitive senses of hearing and smell, cats should be shielded from these elements anyway.
+Due to their keen senses of hearing and smell, cats should be shielded from these elements anyway.